reversinglabs/rl-cli-example-struts2showcase-jenkins-multibranch/README.md

 - **[Jenkinsfile_docker](#Jenkinsfile-docker)** - uses the Docker image to scan artifacts
 - **[Jenkinsfile-cli](#Jenkinsfile-cli)** - uses the rl-secure CLI directly installed to scan artifacts

-The difference between this repository and the other ReversingLabs [Jenkins examples repository](https://github.com/reversinglabs/rl-cli-example-struts2showcase-jenkins) is support for differential package analysis.
+The difference between this repository and the other ReversingLabs [Jenkins examples repository](https://github.com/reversinglabs/rl-cli-example-struts2showcase-jenkins) is the support for differential package analysis.

 ## Jenkins requirements